 The plasma cutter can be used for cutting stainless steel, alloy steel, mild steel, Aluminum, copper, and other metals.

 If you want a plasma cutter for cutting ½” or less, the Lotos LTP5000D Pilot Arc Plasma Cutter is a great choice.

 LOTOS LT5000D 50A Air Inverter Plasma Cutter Dual Voltage 110/220VAC 1/2" Clean Cut :

-If you are searching for a cost-effective plasma cutter that can do small jobs perfectly well, you should consider the Lotos LT5000D Plasma Cutter.
-Not only is it easy to use, but it is an excellent choice for hobby projects around the home.
+For a cost-effective plasma cutter that can do small jobs perfectly well, you should consider the Lotos LT5000D Plasma Cutter.
+Not only is it easy to use, but it is an excellent choice for hobbyist around the home.

-The cheap plasma cutter uses safe and compressed air to cut, enabling it to cut with precision and high speed.
+The cheap but efficient plasma cutter uses safe and compressed air to cut, enabling it to cut with precision and high speed.

 - Dual Voltage input of 220/240 V

 - Maximum severance thickness of ¾.”

 The plasma cutter comes with tips that last quite long.
 It comes with a type D air filter and plug regulator that enables you to connect the air compressor with the stand coupler on the air compressor fast.

 The Lotos LT5000D Plasma Cutter comes with a handle that enhances its portability.
 If you understand the basics of plasma cutting and are looking for a cheap plasma cutter, this is an excellent choice for you.